nafiavk/Github_workshop/GitandGithub.md

 - dont move any sub folder out of the folder unless not required further

-## Conceptual areas (Developing area, staging area and Local repository)
+## Conceptual areas (Developing area, staging area ,Local repository and Remote repository)

 - Developing area: In the system, where the file is developed (pwd)

 - .git ( is a local repository where all the updates are saved)

 - staging area

+- Remote repository (back up space eg: Github)

 git config --list